donaldRwilliams/vICC/paper.md

 The methodolgy in R package **vICC** was specifically designed to quantify variation in ICC(1) by allowing $\sigma^2_w$ to vary.
 This can be used to indenty groups that are more (or less) homogenous, as well as which groups are adequately described by Equation \eqref{eq:1}.
+There is no software currently available for this purpose.

 # Statement of Need
-The purpose of the **vICC** package is to:
+The **vICC** package can be used to:

-* Allow users to obtain posterior probabilities that each group shares a common within-group variance (i.e., $\sigma^2_w$ in \eqref{eq:1}).
-This is accomplished with a spike-and-slab approach for Bayesian hypothesis testing.
+* Obtain posterior probabilities that each group shares a common within-group variance (i.e., $\sigma^2_w$ in Equation \eqref{eq:1}).
+This is accomplished with a spike-and-slab approach for Bayesian hypothesis testing (X).

+* Test for between-group differences in $\sigma^2_w$.
+This is also accomplished with a spike-and-slab
+  formulation (X).

+* Compute group-specific ICCs, that is the correlation for any two observations from the same group, and
+  ICC(2), that is average score reliability.
+Both ICC(1) and ICC(2) are reliability indices.

+Additionally, there are plotting capabilitie using the R package **ggplot2** (X).

+# Software and Methodology

+The following models are in **vICC**:

+1.  `pick_group`:

+    This model has a spike and slab on the random intercepts for the within-group variance.
+This provides posterior inclusion
+    probabilities (PIP) that each group (e.g., person) does not belong to the common within-group variance model.

+2.  `pick_tau`:

+    This model has a spike and slab on the random effects standard deviation in the scale model which captures between-group variability in the within-group variances.
+This provides a PIP that there is variation in the within-group variances.
+In the context of reliability, a large PIP indicates that measurement invariance does not hold, given there are group-level differences in so-called measurement error.

+3.  `pick_none`:

+    This model also provides group-specific reliability, but there is no spike and slab formulation.
+This is perhaps ideal for those not familiar with Bayesian testing, but would still like to compute varying ICCs.

+4.  `customary`:

+    This is the standard random intercept model that assumes a common within-group variance.

+Note that options 1 and 2 provide Bayesian model averaged estimates for the ICCs.

+# Conclusion

+# Acknowledgements

+# References